Use Cloudflare Network Interconnect

-- Internet exchange point (IXP) interconnects allow you to establish a link with Cloudflare at any of the in which we participate.
+- Internet exchange point (IXP) interconnects - Allow you to establish a link with Cloudflare at any of the in which we participate.

-Each of these steps can take 2–7 business days.
+Each step can take 1–7 business days.

 When working with Magic Transit and CNI, observe these guidelines:

 Because Cloudflare Network Interconnect does not support 1500 byte packets, you must implement MSS clamping.